awslabs/multi-model-server/docs/mms_on_fargate.md

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/2__HTTP_HTTPS+.png)

 6. Set all the required details.
-Most importantly set the VPC.
+Most importantly, set the VPC.
 VPC is very important.
-Having wrong VPC might cause our LB to not be able to communicate with your tasks.
-So memorize VPC that you going to use here for later.
+Having the wrong VPC might cause your LB to not be able to communicate with your tasks.
+Make a note of the VPC that you going to use here for later.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3_2_Listeners_and_AZ+.png)

-7. Next is security group.
+7. Next is configuring the security group.
 This is also important.
 Your security group should:

-* allow inbound connection for port 80 (since this is the port on which LB will be listening on)
+* allow inbound connections for port 80 (since this is the port on which LB will be listening on)
-* member of the security group should be able to talk to the security group where you planing to have your service.
-In our case we will use same security group everywhere in order to simplify our life.
+* member of the security group should be able to talk to the security group where you plan to have your service.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/4.+Configure+Security+groups.png)

 8. Routing configuration is simple.
+Here you need to create a “target group”.
+But, in your case the ECS service, that you will create later, will automatically create a target group.
-The thing is here you need to create what is called “target group”.
-But the thing is, ECS will create required service group later on for you.
-Therefore now you need to create dummy “target group” that you will delete after the creation of the LB.
-Yes, I know, there should be option to skip this, but there is not :(
+Therefore you will create dummy “target group” that you will delete after the creation of the LB.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/5.+Configure+Routing+(DUmmy).png)

-9. nothing need to be done on the last two steps.
-Finish the creation and ...
+9. Nothing needs to be done for the last two steps. `Finish` the creation and ...
-10. now you are ready to remove dummy listener and target group
+10. Now you are ready to remove dummy listener and target group

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/8__Delete_the_dummy_listener.png)

-Finally we are done-done-done with the LB, time to move to the service creation
+Now that you are `done-done-done` with the Load Balancer creation, lets move onto creating our Serverless inference service.

-## Create a ECS Service from the ECS Task Definitions
+## Create an ECS Service from the ECS Task Definitions

 1. Go to Elastic Container Service → Task Definitions and select the task definitions name.
 Click on actions and select create service.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/1.+Go+to+task+definitions.png)

 2. There are two important things on the first step (apart from naming):

-* platform version, it should be set to 1.1.0 and
+* Platform version: it should be set to 1.1.0 .
-* number of tasks that the service should maintain as healthy all the time, in our case we will use 3
+* Number of tasks that the service should maintain as healthy all of the time, in our case we will use 3.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/number+of+tasks.png)

 3. Now it is time to configure the VPC and the security group.
-One should use EXACTLY same VPC that was used for the LB (and same subnets!)
+You should use the same VPC that was used for the LB (and same subnets!).

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3.2.1+Use+the+existing+VPC+Edit+sg.png)

-4. As for the security group, it should be either the same security group as you had for the LB, or the one that LB have access to:
+4. As for the security group, it should be either the same security group as you had for the LB, or the one that LB has access to:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3.2.2+SG+Use+existing.png)

-5. Now we can connect our future service to the existing LB.
+5. Now you can connect your service to the LB that was created in the previous section.
 Select the application load balancer and set the LB name:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3.2.3+Add+load+balancing.png)